 Many animal and plant species have adaptations that make them dependent on periodic inundation to complete components of their life cycle.
 Frogs are particularly adapted to utilise wetlands, with many having adapted to survive dry periods by burrowing underground, re-emerging en masse when floodwaters arrive.
-While monitoring data is limited for the planning area with respect to frog species, numbers, breeding locations and cues, and recruitment outcomes (GB CMA and OEH 2016), the floodplain marshes are a critical component of their habitat.
+While monitoring data is limited for the planning area with respect to frog species, numbers, breeding locations and cues, and recruitment outcomes (GBCMA and OEH 2016), the floodplain marshes are a critical component of their habitat.
 Similarly, yabbies have a comparable adaptation, burrowing deep underground during dry periods, emerging during the wet.
 In Barmah Forest the swamp yabby (Cherax sp.
-C) is considered locally abundant (Edney et al. 2002), while the abundance of the Murray crayfish population is unknown (GB CMA and OEH 2016).
+C) is considered locally abundant (Edney et al. 2002), while the Murray crayfish population was substantially reduced by a blackwater event in 2010/11 with recovery expected to be slow (Raymond et al 2018).

 Many insects also complete a component of their life cycle in the wetlands, such as mayflies and dragonflies during their nymph phases.
 Some fish species are wetland specialists, spending their whole life cycle within wetlands, while others utilise wetlands as nursery grounds during their early growth phases, moving out from wetlands to river systems when they reach maturity.
 Large flows that inundate floodplains trigger a pulse of productivity and promote the exchange of nutrients and carbon between rivers and their floodplains.
-This in turn promotes food and breeding opportunities for within-channel fish assemblages (Ellis et. al. 2016).
+This in turn promotes food and breeding opportunities for within-channel fish assemblages (Ellis et al. 2016).
 Barmah Forest provides temporary habitat for the threatened Murray cod, trout cod and silver perch when floods link the riverine habitat of these fish species with the floodplain (Hale and Butcher 2011).